jkomyno/amplrestapi/README.md

   </a>
 </p>

-> Custom asynchronous REST API layer written in modern Python to solve optimization problems in AMPL.
+> AMPLRESTAPI is a custom asynchronous REST API layer written in modern Python to solve optimization problems in AMPL.

 ## How to run